back

 late 1940s to 1967, individually boxed.

-(1) Green wagon, yellow metal shaft and wheels, brown or white diecast metal horses, cloth canopy with metal hoops, CHARBENS MADE IN ENGLAND cast underneath.
+(1) Green or orange wagon, yellow diecast metal shaft and wheels, brown or white diecast horses, cloth canopy with diecast hoops, CHARBENS MADE IN ENGLAND cast underneath.
+Hollow-cast lead driver with whip.

-(2) Orange wagon, brown plastic shafts with black or tan plastic horses, yellow metal wheels, cloth canopy with metal hoops, no identification cast.
+(2) Orange wagon, brown plastic shafts with white, black or tan plastic horses, yellow metal wheels, cloth canopy with metal hoops, no identification cast.
+Hollow-cast lead or light blue plastic driver with whip.

-I have not seen a metal driver, so I am not sure if he was hollow cast lead or diecast.
 It is notable that the metal horses were zinc diecast, and therefore less realistic than Charbens' traditional lead hollow castings, because the belly of the horse was not fully formed.
 The horse's legs were also flat on the inside face!
 This drawback was corrected on the plastic horses, which of course were solid mouldings and therefore fully three-dimensional.
-The plastic horses and driver have been reissued by
+The plastic horses have been reissued by

 Plastics from the Past*.

-There was also an all-plastic version, including a plastic canopy.
+There was also an all-plastic version, including a plastic canopy, issued with plastic figures in a window box as No.99 Covered Wagon Set.

 No.17 Tractor and Tree Wagon with driver